-As you will always be staying in the heart of Reykjavík, you should make the most of your proximity to the exciting city centre.
-There are plenty of museums, galleries, cafés, bars, theatres, designer shops and street art to admire and explore.
+As you will always be staying in the heart of Reykjavík, you should make the most of your proximity to the exciting city center.
+There are plenty of museums, galleries, cafés, bars, theatres, designer shops, and street art to admire and explore.
 And don't forget the restaurants!
 The seafood and lamb are local delicacies.

 This day also offers great possibilities if you just can't get enough of adventure.
-If you feel like exploring you could join a tour to Lake Mývatn in the north and visit some of the most impressive lava fields and geothermal sites in Iceland.
-If you'd rather stay in the city you could go on a helicopter tour for a final view from sky-high.
+If you feel like exploring, you could join a tour to Lake Mývatn in the north and visit some of Iceland's most impressive lava fields and geothermal sites.
+If you'd rather stay in the city, you could go on a helicopter tour for a final view from sky-high.
 Another amazing option is to visit the ice tunnels in Langjökull glacier in the western highlands.

-Whale watching is also available as well as horse riding, for those who like to keep close to the ground, and Reykjavík also has a number of public outdoor pools that are warm all year round, so you can relax in a sauna, soak in a hot tub and meet the locals.
-Treat yourself to an Icelandic hot dog afterwards.
-You can also choose to visit the Blue Lagoon today, instead of doing it on your arrival or departure day.
+Whale watching is also available and horse riding for those who like to keep close to the ground, and Reykjavík also has several public outdoor pools that are warm all year round, so you can relax in a sauna soak in a hot tub, and meet the locals.
+Treat yourself to an Icelandic hot dog afterward.
+You can also choose to visit the Blue Lagoon today instead of doing it on your arrival or departure day.

 We hope you had a wonderful stay in Iceland and will see you again.
-Perhaps next time you will visit in the summer, and compare the beauty of the country in each season!
+Perhaps next time you will visit in the summer, and compare the country's beauty in each season!